aws-samples/step-functions-workflows-collection/segment-detection-workflow/README.md

 1. Click on the state machine name and then click **Start Execution** in the top-right of you screen.

 1. In the following window, introduce the input of the state machine.
+Substitute the *bucket name* (don't use s3://).
 It should look like the below json.

     ```json
     {
         "Input": {
-            "Bucket": "INPUT_BUCKET_NAME",
+            "Bucket": "{S3 BUCKET NAME CREATED VIA SAM}",
-            "Key": "INPUT_SOURCE_NAME"
+            "Key": "source_video.mp4"
         },
         "Output": {
-            "Bucket": "OUTPUT_BUCKET_NAME",
+            "Bucket": "{S3 BUCKET NAME CREATED VIA SAM}",
-            "Key": "OUTPUT_PREFIX/"
+            "Key": "output/"
         }
     }
     ```